LiveGameDesign/LiveGameDesign.github.io/_posts/2019-01-02-Wonderful-Design.md

 ## Wonderful Design
 Rosa Corstjens and Anders Bouwer travelled to the conference on Artificial Intelligence and Interactive Digital Entertainment (AIIDE) in Edmonton, Canada in November 2018.

-Rosa presented her work (paper below) at the Experimental AI in Games Workshop (EXAG), which was co-located at the AIIDE conference.
+Rosa presented her work (paper below) at the Experimental AI in Games Workshop (EXAG), which was co-located with the AIIDE conference.
 This work, in the context of her BSc thesis, was performed in collaboration with Joris Dormans of Ludomotion.
 It addresses the key research question of how to engineer emergence, and represents first steps towards directing (as a discipline) emotions in procedurally generated levels.